Register a Trademark in Canada

 Pricing of Our Packages

-The prices are in CAD$ for Canada
+The prices are in USD

 - Covers filing your application and reporting the progress all the way to registration.
 2 classes included.
 This is our entry-level package.